-- Identify and evaluate effects of the project and alternatives on groundwater, surface water, waterways and wetlands near the project works, including the likely extent, magnitude and duration (short and long term) of changes to water quality, water level or flow paths during construction and operation, considering appropriate climate change scenarios and possible cumulative effects resulting in combination with other existing or proposed projects of actions. - Assess potential impacts on water availability and quality for farming and other land uses. - Assess potential erosion, sedimentation and landform stability effects of the project.
+- Identify and evaluate effects of the project and alternatives on groundwater, surface water, waterways and floodplains near the project works, including the likely extent, magnitude and duration (short and long term) of changes to water quality, water level, temperature or flow paths during construction and operation, considering appropriate climate change scenarios and possible cumulative effects resulting in combination with other existing or proposed projects of actions. - Assess potential erosion, sedimentation and landform stability effects of the project. - Identify potential environmental effects resulting from the generation, storage, treatment, transport and disposal of solid and liquid wastes, including soil, from project construction and operation.

-- Describe monitoring programs and specific monitoring activities to be implemented to ensure prompt detection of surface water and groundwater effects associated with the project. - Identify possible contingency actions to respond to foreseeable changes that may be identified through the monitoring program.
+- Describe monitoring programs and appropriate monitoring activities to be implemented to ensure prompt detection of water and catchment effects associated with the project. - Identify possible contingency actions to respond to foreseeable changes that may be identified through the monitoring program.